mees-van-wel/hexa-center-website/src/routes/guide/system/tipsandtricks/index.md

 There are a lot of different quality of life features available in Hexa Center.
 This page will go into more detail about these features and how you can use them to enhance your experience.

-(Rename page to Quality of Life?)

-TIPS AND TRICKS PAGE BUILDUP:

-General tips and tricks

-- Text filtering
-- Time selector in calendar
-- Rich text editor
-- Automatic saving
-- Notification system (button changing color, error message, status message top right)

-Advanced tips and tricks

-- Metadata
-- Export
-- Custom fields
-- SUGGEST TO TONY AND MEES: Status page of online services
+- SUGGEST TO TONY AND MEES: Status page of online services - low prio, kan gemaakt worden

-Explain where features are used, perhaps give examples per page where relevant
+Explain where features are used, perhaps give examples per page where relevant.

-TODO: ADD TIPS AND TRICKS TO LEFT NAVIGATION

 ## 1. Tips and Tricks definition